Alpine Motel Apartments fire: Lawsuits

 A relative of one of the victims filed a wrongful death lawsuit against Orozco on January 8, 2020.
 Two families filed separate lawsuits the following month, on behalf of other victims.
 They accused Orozco of neglecting the building to the point of being unsafe.

 In May 2020, a lawsuit was filed against Orozco and several fire alarm companies on behalf of 43 residents.
 The suit accused the companies of negligence in the installation and monitoring of the building's fire alarms.
 It stated that Orozco and the companies should have been aware of the poor living conditions and the faulty equipment.

 Six months after the fire, one man remained hospitalized with severe burns and brain injuries.
 His public guardian filed a lawsuit against Orozco, alleging negligence and seeking more than $15,000.
 In March 2021, two more families filed wrongful death lawsuits against Orozco and several security alarm companies.
 The civil cases had been consolidated by mid-2021.

 In November 2021, Orozco's attorneys filed a lawsuit against several entities and individuals, alleging them to be more directly responsible for the fire.
 Among the defendants was EDS and the city of Las Vegas, with the suit stating that they never informed Orozco of the activated alarm system.
 The suit also named the resident whose stove started the fire, alleging that he never informed Alpine management of problems with his heater.
 The suit stated that the resident "knew or reasonably should have known that he had highly flammable materials on or in close proximity to the stove and/or oven at the time he left Unit 108".

 The suit also named Casteel, stating that he failed to deliver new heaters to residents and instead told them to use their stoves for warmth.
 In addition, the suit claimed that Casteel was the one who deactivated the fire alarm, stating that he failed to reset it properly thus leading to its audio failure on the day of the fire.
 Orozco's suit also accused Casteel of bolting the rear door shut rather than repairing it, and claimed that he left the refrigerators in the ground-floor hallway rather than moving them into Orozco's office as instructed.

 As of December 2022, there had been 15 lawsuits consolidated to a single case.
 It named nearly 20 defendants, including Orozco, his wife, and companies involved with the Alpine Motel's fire alarm system.
-A confidential settlement was reached in March 2023.
+A confidential settlement was reached in March 2023, and was approved by a judge the following month.